jchiatt/grapplebjj.com/project_overview.md

 - Create a task to create a personalized welcome video for new members
 - Invite to Skool and WhatsApp

+# Videos & GIFs

+- Video from me on homepage
+- Video from me on about page
+- Video from me on trial page
+- Video from me on the join page
+- Video from me on drop in page
+- GIF from us on drop-in, trial, and join pages
+- Video from me on thank you page

 # Post-Launch Todos

 - Gather more testimonials